Skills

 /ccc-yolo-setup keeps Plan mode for risky changes · /ccc-ecc loads one ECC asset at a time·

 Master Claude Code instantly.
-64 plugin skills.
-22 specialist agents.
-23 lifecycle hooks.
-One install, zero config, free for now.
+82 plugin skills.
+467 ecosystem skills.
+549 total skills.
+22 agents.
+23 lifecycle hooks x 44 handlers.
+19 vendors.
+One install, zero config, core free forever.

 You have product velocity to protect.
 Commander gives your team a shared methodology, severity-rated reviews, and parallel worktrees so two engineers don't redo the same plan.